Why Nursing @ Memorial?

 - PhD – Master’s degree in Nursing with a minimum CGPA of 3.4; a graduate course in statistics or graduate course(s) in research (including qualitative and quantitative approaches with some advanced statistical analysis in the quantitative work); and license to practice nursing in jurisdiction.

 Please note that for both the MScN (Nurse Practitioner option) and Graduate Diploma program applicants must be residents of Newfoundland and Labrador.
-Out of province applicants will not be considered for the Fall 2022 intake.
+Out of province applicants will not be considered.

 Graduate student and alumni profiles